matrix-org/matrix-spec-proposals/specification/modules/cas_login.rst

 When responding to the ``/login/cas/redirect`` endpoint, the server must generate a URI for the CAS login page.
-The server should take the base CAS URI described above, and add a ``service`` query-parameter.
-This parameter MUST be the URI of the ``/login/cas/ticket`` endpoint, including the ``redirectUrl`` query-parameter.
+The server should take the base CAS URI described above, and add a ``service`` query parameter.
+This parameter MUST be the URI of the ``/login/cas/ticket`` endpoint, including the ``redirectUrl`` query parameter.
 Because the homeserver may not know its base URI, this may also require manual configuration.

 ..
 TODO-spec:

-   It might be nice if the server did some validation of the ``redirectUrl`` parameter, so that we could give more meaningful errors in the case of faulty/poorly-configured clients.
+   It might be nice if the server did some validation of the ``redirectUrl`` parameter, so that we could check that aren't going to redirect to a non-TLS endpoint, and to give more meaningful errors in the case of faulty/poorly-configured clients.

 Handling the authentication endpoint